arseniizyk/CoCMetaAnalyser/README.md

 ---

 ## 🔧 Planned Features
-- [ ] Improve performance by using Goroutines and concurrency for fetching player data
+- [x] Improve performance by using Goroutines and concurrency for fetching player data(2025-02-09)